meso-network/meso-react-native-example/README.md

 # meso-react-native

-# ⚠️ This repo is deprecated and no longer maintained.
-If you're interested in using Meso in a React Native app, contact [support@meso.network](mailto:support@meso.network).
+# ⚠️ This integration is no longer supported.
+If you're interested in integrating Meso, check out the [Standalone integration docs](https://developers.meso.network/guides/standalone-window).

 An example integration of Meso's crypto on/off ramp in a React Native WebView.